dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/synapse.md

 > ❗ These hints are **disabled by default**.
 This is because the `PRIMARY KEY` and `UNIQUE` [constraints](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-table-constraints) are tricky in Synapse: they are **not enforced** and can lead to innacurate results if the user does not ensure all column values are unique.
 For the column hints to take effect, the `create_indexes` configuration needs to be set to `True`, see [additional destination options](#additional-destination-options).

-## Load concurrency issue
-`dlt` uses threading to enable concurrent processing and [parallel loading](../../reference/performance.md#load).
-Concurrency does not work properly in all cases when using the `staging-optimized` [`replace` strategy](../../general-usage/full-loading.md), because Synapse suspends the CTAS queries that `dlt` uses behind the scenes and gets stuck.
-To prevent this from happening, `dlt` automatically sets the number of load workers to 1 to disable concurrency when replacing data using the `staging-optimized` strategy.
-Set `auto_disable_concurrency = "false"` if you don't want this to happen (see [additional destination options](#additional-destination-options))

 ## Staging support
 Synapse supports Azure Blob Storage (both standard and [ADLS Gen2](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)) as a file staging destination. `dlt` first uploads Parquet files to the blob container, and then instructs Synapse to read the Parquet file and load its data into a Synapse table using the [COPY INTO](https://learn.microsoft.com/en-us/sql/t-sql/statements/copy-into-transact-sql) statement.